 Case Study: How Demo Days Became an Online Vendor Showcase Superpower

 What we learned from a dozen iterations of ASAE’s “Demo Days” alongside Reggie Henry, CAE.
-Plus, an opportunity to learn how to host your own!

 Being on the frontlines of an industry as new and emerging as virtual event planning, innovation is a top priority in doing what we do.
 Matchbox as a company is methodical about looking into bright spots with our clients of what engages audiences and what doesn’t – that way we can spin our findings into best practices.
 One of our biggest pain points in conversion from in-person practices to virtual ones has been in the realm of producing value for sponsors and exhibitors.
 This struggle is why we find it so important to share ASAE’s story – a pinnacle of innovation that serves to benefit both members and vendors alike, all through virtual means.